python/mypy/docs/source/kinds_of_types.rst

 *****************************

 Python does not allow references to a class object before the class is defined.
-Thus this code is does not work as expected:
+Thus this code does not work as expected:

 .. code-block:: python